MohitP-2002/MohitP-2002/README.md

 - 👋 Hi, I’m @MohitP-2002
-- 👀 I’m interested in development and programming
+- 👀 I’m interested in development and programming and open source contributions
 - 🌱 I’m currently learning Java, C++, Web development and Android development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me email: periwalmohit1@gmail.com

 <!---